 Grand Palace in Bangkok with ornate architecture and manicured gardens.

 Get your booking confirmed instantly

-Entry to Queen Sirikit Museum of Textiles
+Admission to the Queen Sirikit Museum of Textiles featuring artifacts from King Rama V and VI's reigns

-Khon performance at Sala Chalermkrung Royal Theatre
+Entry for an exclusive Khon performance at Sala Chalermkrung Royal Theatre (based on option selected)

+Grand Palace in Bangkok with ornate architecture and manicured gardens.